 Throughout Kingston Park English underpins all that we do.
 We provide a high-quality education in English, creatively teaching our pupils to speak and listen, to read fluently and to write effectively.
 Therefore, we ensure all children have the tools and ability to communicate their imaginative ideas, thoughts and emotions to others in a creative way.

 At Kingston Park there is a strong emphasis on pupils developing a great love of the English language through a great love of literature and a creative, innovative English curriculum.
 After all…

 “A book is a dream that you hold in your hand.”
 Neil Gaiman

 The Teaching of English at Kingston Park Primary School falls into specific interrelated categories.

-o Composition – including the articulation of ideas and structuring them in speech and writing
+o Composition – including the articulation of ideas and structuring them in speech and reading

 At Kingston Park we reflect the importance of the spoken word across the whole curriculum.
-The outstanding quality and variety of language that they hear underpins the development of reading and writing and is vital for the development of their vocabulary and grammar.
+The outstanding quality and variety of language that the children hear underpins the development of reading and writing and is vital for the development of their vocabulary and grammar.
 Throughout their time at Kingston Park all children across all year groups, are given outstanding opportunities for the development of their spoken language.
 From the inclusion of ‘Talk for Writing’ throughout the school, to Show and Tell speeches.
-From drama activities, to the presentation of research projects, debating and becoming confident actors.
-From developing their capacity to explain their understanding of books, through guided reading and the sharing of a good book, all enabling them to ignite their imaginations.
+From immersion in dramatic conventions, to the presentation of research projects, debating and becoming confident actors.
+From developing their capacity to explain their understanding of books, through guided reading and the sharing of an exciting book, all enabling them to ignite their imaginations.

 Throughout the whole school there is a passion and love of books that is developed from the children’s first day in school.